 Epcot is always a fun place to expand your horizons, especially during an Epcot International Festival.
-The Epcot International Festival of the Arts celebrates all things art – performing, visual and culinary – from Jan.
-17 and continues for 39 days through Feb.
-24, 2020.
+The Taste of Epcot International Festival of the Arts celebrates all things art – performing, visual and culinary – from Jan.
+8 through Feb.
+22, 2021.

 Since I have a huge creative side, this festival is my favorite!